TheHutGroup/Horizon-Public-Docs/examples/product lists/criteo sponsored products.md

 ```
 ---
 **a note on widgets**: _To add `sponsoredAds` field to a widget, a field of the type `SponsoredAdsPlacement` must
-be added to the widget template in site manager._
+be added to the widget template._

 ---

 ## Homepage
-When sponsored ads are queried as part of Homepage, the sponsored ads placements will be either or both of the following:
+When sponsored ads are queried for as part of Homepage, the sponsored ads placements will be either or both of the following:
 - placement - `viewHomeApiDesktop-bottom`
   - `key` - `sponsored_products`

 - placement - `viewHomeApiDesktop-promoBanner`
   - `key` - `FS`

 ```graphql
 query Homepage {